 Special Interest Programs

-At GW, first-year applicants can choose to expand their academic pursuits through our special interest programs across a variety of interests.
+At GW, first-year fall applicants can choose to expand their academic pursuits through our special interest programs across a variety of interests.
 Many of the programs offer co-curricular experiences, specialized coursework, and residential housing options, in which students with similar interests live together in communities.
 All programs are fully integrated into each student’s general curriculum and major requirements.

 Living-Learning Communities have a residential component, where students live together on the Mount Vernon campus during their first year at the university.
 GW's University Honors Program and Women's Leadership Program offer continued opportunities for students beyond the first year.